zxc916684603/ecs/intl.en-US/Pricing/Renew instances/Auto-renewal.md

 # Auto-renewal {#autoRenew_china .concept}

-Auto-renewal service only applies to instances that use the Subscription billing method.
+Auto-renewal is a function that helps conveniently renew a monthly or annually billed Subscription instance.

-## Introduction {#section_pvl_5nk_zdb .section}
+## Background information {#section_pvl_5nk_zdb .section}

-If you have activated the auto-renewal service, Alibaba Cloud charges the subscription fee to your linked credit card or PayPal account when the instance expires.
+After you activate the auto-renewal function, Alibaba Cloud deducts the Subscription fee directly from the credit card or PayPal account associated with your Alibaba Cloud account on the date of instance expiration.

+**Note:**

-The auto-renewal service can be activated after the ECS instance is purchased and before it expires.
-It cannot be activated after a Subscription instance expires.
-Auto-renewal has the following features:
+-   The auto-renewal function cannot be activated after a Subscription instance expires.

--   The monthly subscription service automatically renews the instance on a monthly basis when a monthly subscription instance expires.
--   The annual subscription service automatically renews the instance on a yearly basis when a yearly subscription instance expires.

-**Note:** The auto-renewal service does not support switching between monthly subscription and annual subscription.
-If you want to change the service duration of an instance, you can choose the [Manual renewal](reseller.en-US/Pricing/Renew instances/Manual renewal.md#) service.
+-   The auto-renewal function does not support switching between monthly and annually billed Subscriptions.
+If you want to change the service duration of an instance, see [Manual renewal](reseller.en-US/Pricing/Renew instances/Manual renewal.md#).

-After you activate the auto-renewal service:
+After you activate the auto-renewal function:

--   You are notified of the imminent expiration of your Subscription instances seven days, three days, and one day before the expiration day \(T\).

--   Alibaba Cloud charges the subscription fee to your linked credit card or PayPal account on the expiration day \(T\).
-If payment fails, Alibaba Cloud will try to take payment again on Day 7 \(T+6\) and Day 15 \(T+14\).
-If all the three payment attempts fail, the instance is shut down.
+-   Alibaba Cloud notifies you about the expiration date of an instance seven days prior to its expiration.

+-   The fee for the instance is deducted from your Alibaba Cloud account three days before its expiration date.
+If Alibaba Cloud cannot deduct fees from your account on that day, Alibaba Cloud attempts to deduct fees one day prior to expiration, the day of expiration, six days after and fourteen days after expiration in succession, and sends a notification about each attempt.
+If all five deduction attempts fail, the instance is suspended 15 days after expiration \(you cannot log on remotely to the instance, but data is retained\).
+To resolve the issue, you can perform a [manual renewal](reseller.en-US/Pricing/Renew instances/Manual renewal.md#).
+If the instance is not renewed manually within the 30 days after the expiration date, the instance is released and data is irretrievably lost.

     -   If the payment for the subscription is successful, your instance is no longer in an Expired status and the next billing cycle starts from the expiration day.

         For example, if your monthly subscription instance expired at 00:00:00 on April 25, 2016, but it was successfully renewed automatically on May 9, 2016, the billing cycle for this renewal is from 00:00:01 on April 25, 2016 to 00:00:00 on May 25, 2016.

-    -   If all the three payment attempts fail, the instance shuts down 15 days after its expiration day.
-If the instance shuts down, it stops providing services and you cannot log on or remotely connect to the instance.
-At this point, you can only choose [Manual renewal](reseller.en-US/Pricing/Renew instances/Manual renewal.md#).
-If the instance is not renewed within the 15 days after the expiration day, the instance is released and the data stored is lost.
     -   If you manually renew the instance before auto-renewal is attempted, your instance is renewed and no auto-renewal is attempted for the current billing cycle.
 The instance will then be renewed when the current billing cycle ends.
-    -   Alibaba Cloud sends a notification email to your linked email address for each failed auto-renewal attempt.
-Therefore, we recommend that you check your inbox frequently so you can keep up to date with the status of your instance and take necessary actions to avoid further business impact.
--   Alibaba Cloud takes payment for the auto-renewal of instances between 08:00:00 \(UTC+8\) and 18:00:00 \(UTC+8\).
+-   The time at which the fee is deducted from an Alibaba Cloud account through the auto-renewal method is between 08:00:00 \(UTC+8\) and 18:00:00 \(UTC+8\).

 ## Activate auto-renewal {#section_tvl_5nk_zdb .section}

-To activate the auto-renewal service, follow these steps:
+To activate the auto-renewal function, follow these steps:

 1. Log on to the [ECS console](https://partners-intl.console.aliyun.com/#/ecs).
 2. At the top of the page, choose **Billing Management** \> **Renew**.
 3. In the left-side navigation pane, click **Elastic Compute Service**.
 4. On the Renew page, select the **Manually Renew** tab.
-5. Find an instance, and in the **Actions** column, click **Enable Auto-Renew**.
+5. Find the target instance, and in the **Actions** column, click **Enable Auto-Renew**.
 6. On the Enable Auto-Renew dialog box, click **Enable Auto-Renew**.

-You can then find the instance by selecting the **Auto-Renew** tab.
+The instance is then displayed under the **Auto-Renew** tab area.

 ## Deactivate auto-renewal {#section_xvl_5nk_zdb .section}

-To deactivate the auto-renewal service for an instance, follow these steps:
+To deactivate the auto-renewal function for a target instance, follow these steps:

 1. Log on to the [ECS console](https://partners-intl.console.aliyun.com/#/ecs).
 2. At the top of the page, choose **Billing Management** \> **Renew**.
 3. In the left-side navigation pane, click **Elastic Compute Service**.
 4. On the Renew page, select the **Auto-Renew** tab.
-5. Find the instance, and in the **Actions** column, click **Modify Auto-Renew**.
+5. Find the target instance, and in the **Actions** column, click **Modify Auto-Renew**.
 6. On the Modify Auto-Renew dialog box, select **Disable Auto-Renew** and click **OK**.

-You can then find the instance by selecting the **Manually Renew** tab.
+The instance is then displayed under the **Manually Renew** tab area.